 Download the "libArduino howto" guide to get familiar with the environment setup.
-The steps below cover the same material that is in the howto guide, but provide some troubleshooting details.
+The steps below cover the material that is in the howto guide, along with troubleshooting details.
 Refer to both guides as needed to get your installation working well.

 Follow these instructions for both Wi-Fi and USB connectivity.
 You only need to perform these steps once on your ARTIK platform.